junxit/us-congress-bills-117/bill.md

 Section 5 of the Toxic Substances Control Act (15 U.S.C.
 2604) is amended—

 - **(1)** in subsection (h), by adding at the end the following:
+  > - **(7)** *PFAS*
-  > - **(7)** This subsection does not apply to any chemical substance that is a perfluoroalkyl or polyfluoroalkyl substance.
+  >   - **(A)** *In general* Except as provided in subparagraph (B), this subsection does not apply to any chemical substance that is a perfluoroalkyl or polyfluoroalkyl substance.
+  >   - **(B)** *Drugs and devices* Paragraph (3) applies to a chemical substance that is a perfluoroalkyl or polyfluoroalkyl substance which is manufactured or processed, or proposed to be manufactured or processed, solely for purposes of—
+  >     - **(i)** scientific experimentation or analysis with respect to a drug or device (as such terms are defined in section 201 of the Federal Food, Drug, and Cosmetic Act) or personal protective equipment (as such term is defined in section 20005 of the CARES Act); or
+  >     - **(ii)** chemical research on, or analysis of, such a chemical substance for the development of a drug or device (as such terms are defined in section 201 of the Federal Food, Drug, and Cosmetic Act) or personal protective equipment (as such term is defined in section 20005 of the CARES Act).

 - **(2)** by adding at the end the following:
   > - **(j)** *Perfluoroalkyl and polyfluoroalkyl substances*